 - In Yugi's duel with the fake Kaiba, it's revealed that Mystical Elf, a normal monster at first glance, actually had the effect of transferring its ATK (1100 at the time, due to a Magic Card) to another monster you control.
 It also could, apparently, stop Spell effects because it was "chanting a mystical chant."

 - Makiu, the Magical Mist gets this an awful lot.
-It does something different every time it's played — in the duel with Weevil, it washed away the spores of the Great Moth and powers up Summoned Skull; in the duel with Joey, it's used during Joey's turn to stop Thousand Dragon's attack; finally, in the duel with the possessed Keith, it weakens all his machine monsters.
+It does something different every time it's played — in the duel with Insector Haga, it washed away the spores of the Great Moth and powers up Summoned Skull; in the duel with Jonouchi, it's used during Jonouchi's turn to stop Thousand Dragon's attack; finally, in the duel with the possessed Keith, it weakens all his Machine-type monsters.
 To make things even better, in the original manga, the card was printed with the effect: "Water vapor surrounds all monsters on the field".
 Apparently, the players' imaginations were supposed to take care of the rest.
 This was a callback to the original design of the Yu-Gi-Oh card game, being an RPG similar to Dungeons and Dragons with a randomized card system.
 However, due to the ambiguity of the card effects, the idea was scrapped.
 These examples are a prime reason.